What is local government?

 There are three levels of government in Australia.
 Each carry out distinct and important roles to provide Australians with the services they need.
 These services may overlap in some areas.
 Depending on the location of your council, it may have shire, regional or city included in its title.

-In Queensland, the Department of Local Government, Racing and Multicultural Affairs administers legislation to provide for the good governance of all Queensland local governments.
+In Queensland, the Department of State Development, Infrastructure, Local Government and Planning administers legislation to provide for the good governance of all Queensland local governments.
 It ensures local governments are accountable, effective, efficient and sustainable.
 The department works closely with local councils and industry stakeholders to form legislation and advise on other council matters.

 Each local council will also work closely with other Queensland Government departments, statutory authorities and industry stakeholders for ongoing guidance on the operations of local government: